wbkoetsier/python-tdd-book/README.md

 Note that the external IP address is an ephemeral one, which means it will be returned to Googles IP pool when the VM instance shuts down.
 When spinning up a new server, it will be assigned an IP address from that pool, which may be a different one than configured now.
 That would mean also changing the IP address in the registrar.
-To request a static IP (takes imediate effect), go to the hamburger menu -> VPC Network -> External IP addresses, and change the type of the IP address in use by the VM instance.
+- To request a static IP (takes imediate effect): go to the hamburger menu -> VPC Network -> External IP addresses, and change the type of the IP address in use by the VM instance.
+- To attach an existing external IP: change the static address to point to your new instance.

 ### Port and firewall
 The author initially let's us run the server on port 8000.
 That port is closed by the GCP default firewall rules, so we